TIMELINE-Fortis Healthcare bidding war: The story so far

 * Fortis shareholders to get 10.83 shares in Manipal Hospitals for every 100 Fortis shares held

-* Binding offer to buy 20 pct of SRL’s share capital from company for roughly 7 billion rupees ($105.36 million) and 30.93 pct from the PE investors for about 11.13 billion rupees
+* Binding offer to buy 20 pct of SRL’s share capital from company for roughly 7 billion indian rupees ($104.38 million) and 30.93 pct from the PE investors for about 11.13 billion rupees

 * Total infusion of about 39 billion rupees by Manipal promoter and TPG Asia VII SF April 10 here - Manipal sweetens bid for Fortis hospitals